Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 Expect to be entranced by magical light displays as you feel the festive season take hold in gorgeous surroundings.
 This is an immersive experience in the world of light and art, out in nature.

-At the attraction last year there was a 60-foot tunnel of lights and a glowing, enchanted forest.
+The attraction two years ago featured a 60-foot tunnel of lights and a glowing, enchanted forest.
 There was also a sparkling grotto and a tree of life to enjoy.
 Organizers even included colourful doorways and a themed immersive installation under the water.
-The installations in 2024 are all brand new, and are equally if not more spectacular.
-If you went last year and go again this year, what you’ll see will be completely new.
-That’s so awesome!
+The installations last year were all new, and were equally if not more spectacular.
+If you went in 2023 and went again in 2024, you would have seen an attraction that was completely new from its launch year two years ago.

-Squamish at Dusk begins with a nature and Indigenous theme in 2024.
-There is some recorded commentary near the start, and displays with written content.
-There are lots of flower light sculptures, but also hanging lanterns, and structures you can walk through and walk on.
+Squamish at Dusk began with a nature and Indigenous theme in 2024.
+There was some recorded commentary near the start, and displays with written content.
+There were lots of flower light sculptures, but also hanging lanterns, and structures you could walk through and walk on.

-There are two areas to explore in 2024.
-After you explore the first area you exit the venue, walk a little ways down the path, and then enter a new area where you’ll find even more light installations to enjoy.
-In total, expect the experience to take between around 20 minutes and an hour depending on whether you read all the written content and stay for food and time by the fires.
+There were two areas to explore in 2024.
+After you explored the first area, you exited the venue, walked a bit down the path, and entered a new area where you could find even more light installations to enjoy.
+In total, the experience takes between 20 minutes and an hour to enjoy, depending on whether you read all the written material and you stay for food and spend some time by the fires.

 The Squamish at Dusk immersive festive lights display is a fantastic attraction to visit during holiday season.
 It’s a family-friendly event in a wonderful part of the Lower Mainland.
 And it’s a great way to get into the holiday spirit with family and friends while seeing nature lit up.